mrjohnsoncomputing/learn_python/Intermediate/12-Arrays.md

   print("Sorry, we don't seem to have your name in our records.")
 ```

-## 11.1
-Copy the code from the first example (the one with the 12 separate variables for the names) and paste it into a new file.

-Add an extra name to the good people, (`good_person7`) and an extra name to the bad people (`bad_person7`) - you can choose what their name values will be.

-Now test the program with your new names and make sure it gives the correct response for the good person and the bad.

-**Don't forget to update the** `IF` **statement to test for the new names you have added!**

-## 11.2
-Now you are going to do the same as in `11.1`, but for the second code block above (the one that uses arrays), putting it in its own new file.
+Now you are going to do the same as in `11.1`, but for the code block above here (the one that uses arrays), putting it in its own new file.

 Add the names you chose in `11.1` correctly to their respectivce lists.

 Is there anything you need to adjust in the `IF` statement to make it work?

-## 11.3
+## 12.3
 Hopefully by adding to both code examples, you have got a feel for how arrays can be used to make your programming much more efficient and easier to read.

 We are now going to have a look at how arrays work in more detail.